Tuesday, 23 July 2024

 The applicant's argument attempted to push the idea that a computer program required the involvement of a human computer programmer, but Birss LJ found that was neither relevant nor helpful.
 Code written by a human would be in the form of a high level programming language, but computers actually worked by running machine code that was generally not human readable.
 There was no justification for a distinction between code written by a human and code created by a computer.
 Since an ANN was a computer, whether implemented in hardware or software, the inputs used to define it (such as the connections and weights of the network) amounted to a computer program.
 It followed that the computer program exclusion was engaged, contrary to what the High Court judge decided.

 Birss LJ also found that the High Court judge erred in finding that the output of the claimed invention, which was in the form of a recommended file (e.g. a music file selection based on a matching process done by the ANN) involved a technical contribution.
-This was found to be nothing more than the standard transmission of file representing a recommendation, which the IPO hearing officer found at first instance had no technical effect.
+This was found to be nothing more than the standard transmission of a file representing a recommendation, which the IPO hearing officer found at first instance had no technical effect.
 Instead, any effect was only in terms of the semantic meaning of the file selected.
 None of the AT&T signposts were of assistance with this.

 In conclusion, the appeal was allowed and the hearing officer's decision to find the invention excluded from patentability was upheld.
 We are now back to where we were before, with some clarification now that ANNs are computers and the way they are configured is by way of computer programs*.